Celebration | 70-Jahre-Jubiläumskonzert | Zukerman, Hope & ZKO

 16.07.2026 , Thursday

-A kickoff marked by reunion: 70 years of shared joy in music in Gstaad.
-For the new artistic director Daniel Hope, this concert also represents a journey back to the beginnings: The memory of that lunch at Hotel Olden on August 17, 1983 – his tenth birthday – when he first met Pinchas Zukerman, remains forever deeply rooted in Daniel Hope's biography.
-Just as he was once allowed to mature as an artist under the watchful, benevolent eyes of his mentor Yehudi Menuhin, this anniversary edition is all about togetherness – in all its facets: For the festival opening, Pinchas Zukerman performs together with his lifelong friend Zubin Mehta, who has been well known to the audience of the Menuhin Festival Gstaad since his debut in the festival tent in 2004.
-Both will perform side by side with the musicians of the Zurich Chamber Orchestra, which for Daniel Hope is a kind of "birthplace" into music.
+An event marking a reunion: 70 years of shared joy in music in Gstaad.
+For the new artistic director Daniel Hope, this concert also means a journey back to the beginnings: The memory of that lunch at the Hotel Olden on August 17, 1983 – his tenth birthday – when he met Pinchas Zukerman for the first time remains forever deeply embedded in Daniel Hope's biography.
+Just as he once had the opportunity to grow as an artist under the watchful, benevolent eyes of his mentor Yehudi Menuhin, this anniversary edition is all about togetherness – in all its facets: At the festival's opening, Pinchas Zukerman will perform alongside his lifelong friend Zubin Mehta, who has been well known to the audience of the Menuhin Festival Gstaad since his debut in 2004 in the festival tent.
+Both will perform side by side with the musicians of the Zurich Chamber Orchestra, which for Daniel Hope was a kind of "birthplace" into music.
 Hope was fortunate to admire the inspiring rehearsals of the ZKO in the church of Saanen under Edmond de Stoutz early on.
-For Jacques Offenbach's moving Larmes de Jacqueline – those "tears of Jacqueline," which were made world-famous by the unforgettable Jacqueline du Pré – Hope has also invited Amanda Forsyth, Zukerman's wife.
-For such a memorable, emotional evening, of course, the "classics" of the Viennese spirit – Haydn and Mozart – must not be missed.
-An evening that stands entirely under the sign of a great musical family – and a story that is ready for its next chapters!
+For Jacques Offenbach's moving Larmes de Jacqueline – those "tears of Jacqueline" that once became world-famous through the unforgettable Jacqueline du Pré – Hope has also invited Amanda Forsyth, Zukerman's wife.
+For such a memorable and emotional evening, the "classics" of the Viennese spirit – Haydn and Mozart – must naturally be included.
+An evening that stands entirely in the spirit of a large musical family – and a story that is ready for the next chapters!

 Zurich Chamber Orchestra